-On some engines the power jet is operated independently of the throttle, by means of а bellows sealed which is actuated by manifold pressure. high-power way In this enrichment is related to engine power rather than to throttle position.
+On some engines the power jet is operated independently of the throttle, by means of a sealed bellows which is actuated by manifold pressure.
+In this way high-power enrichment is related to engine power rather than to throttle position.